Manriquez History, Family Crest & Coats of Arms

 The surname Manriquez was first found in Old Castile, where the name originated in Visigothic times.
 As a given name, one of the first records was Manrique Pérez de Lara (died 1164) who was regent of the Kingdom of Castile from 1158 until his death.
 Descending from the House of Lara, he served as one of the most important generals serving three monarchs: Alfonso VII (1126-1257), Sancho III (1157-115) and Alfonso VIII (1158-1214.)

-Important Dates for the Manriquez family
+Early History of the Manriquez family

 This web page shows only a small excerpt of our Manriquez research.
 Another 106 words (8 lines of text) covering the years 1203, 1238, 1412, 1490, 1440, 1479, 1585, 1590, 1590, 1669, 1628, 1643, 1604 and 1647 are included under the topic Early Manriquez History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Manrique, Manrico, Malrico, Almerique, Iambic and many more.

 Early Notables of the Manriquez family (pre 1700)

 Prominent among members of the family were Gómez Manrique (c.
 1412-1490) and his nephew Jorge Manrique (1440-1479), both important poets of the fifteenth century; sixteenth century soldier and cleric Francisco Manrique de Lara; Alonso Manrique de Zúñiga, Viceroy of Mexico 1585-1590 and first Duke of Villamanrique; Angel Manrique, professor of moral philosophy at the University of Salamanca in the seventeenth century; seventeenth century noblewoman Ana María Manrique, daughter of the Marquis of Charela and...